wwalery/DBSeeder/README.md

 ### Seed settings

   * **table** - table name (example: table: my_table)
   * **keys** - key columns, delimited with **,** (example: keys: col1, col2).
-Usually, it's not the primary key, especially when the key it's autoincremented column, but a column with value, which uniquely identifies a row in CSV
+Usually, it's not the primary key, especially when the key it's autoincrement column, but a column with value, which uniquely identifies a row in CSV
   * **condition** - additional condition for table checking/referencing (example: condition: is_deleted = 0)
   * **action** - possible actions with CSV data (example: action: modify)
       * **ignore** - ignore this table, do nothing